enkidevs/curriculum/devops/docker/images/volumes.md

 Using `docker volume create` is the only way we could change the driver for a volume.

+---
+## Practice

-Q: Volume data is still available when we remove the container.
+Volume data is still available when we remove the container.

-Ans: T, F
-Correct: T
+???

+* true
+* false
+* true, but only with a safe exit
+* true, but the data cannot be altered

+---
+## Revision

-Q: Multiple containers can share the same volume.
+Multiple containers can share the same volume.

-Answers: T, F
-Correct: T
+???

+* true
+* false
+* true, but the data cannot be altered

+--
+## Quiz

+### How much do you know about volumes in Docker containers?

-Q: Volumes increase the size of the container.
+Can Volumes increase the size of the container?

-Answers: T, F
-Correct: F
+* No
+* Yes
+* Yes, if the container shares a volume with another container
+* Yes, but only during the build process